NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 2. Outsourcing operation of the delegation.
 3. DNSSEC protection of the delegation.

+Other properties of this mechanisms design are to:

+{:start="4"}
-The mechanism is designed with minimal adaption to components and to current DNS practice in mind (such as what data is authoritative) to maximize ease of implementation and deployment, without sacrificing resolution performance.
+4. Minimize the needed changes to DNS components and DNS practice (such as what data is authoritative), with the goal to maximize ease of implementation and deployment
+5. Not sacrifice resolution performance.

+How these properties are met is elaborated upon further in this document referencing the bullet points above.

 <!--
-Sections {{}}, {{}}, {{}} elaborate on
+// Something like this somewhere
 ## Signaling capabilities

-What capabilities and associated details are signaled is extensible to support future uses (such as keys for encrypting the TLS ClientHello {{?I-D.ietf-tls-esni}}).
+What capabilities and associated details are signaled is extensible to support future uses (such as keys for encrypting the TLS ClientHello {{}}?I-D.ietf-tls-esni).

 ## Outsourcing operation of the delegation